jakemerten/jakemerten/README.md

 Versatile software engineer and environmental scientist.
 I specialize in backend development and data-centric solutions, with hands-on experience in Java, Python, SQL, and C#.
 Whether it's building scalable systems, analyzing trends, or creating visualizations that tell a story, I thrive at the intersection of code and clarity.
 Known for tackling tough problems, iterating quickly, and collaborating seamlessly across teams to bring ideas to life.

 Currently, I'm focusing on diving deeper into fullstack development, machine learning algorithms, and building out my project portfolio.
-My goal is to create unique, scalable tools and learn as much as I can in the process.
+My goal is to create unique and valuable tools and learn as much as I can in the process.

 ---